microshare/microshare.github.io/docs/0.1/getting-started/facts-guide.md

   ]
 {% endhighlight %}

-To override this default behaviour, you can specify your own $limit clause.
+To override this default behavior, you can specify your own $limit clause.
 For example in this request:
 {% highlight JSON %}
   [